jonathanhuston/hy-jupyter/README.md

 # Run in Jupyter

-Send a selection or a line to Jupyter
+Run a Hy form (S-expression) in Jupyter notebook

 ## Features

 Visual Studio Code extension for Jupyter notebook running on Firefox Developer Edition on macOS.

-This extension adds the command `run-jupyter.fde` and the keybinding `shift + cmd + enter`.
+This extension adds the following command:
+`hy-jupyter.runForm` with the keybinding `shift + cmd + enter`

 ## Usage